 The method is based on the assumption that the consumer forms a representation “on an acceptable price of the product based on price clusters.
 Each cluster is a price corridor, “from-to”, and according to the consumer has certain characteristics.
 The concept of price clusters (or price barriers) is formed in the minds of the target audience as a result of the accumulation of purchase experience.

-To calculate the price with the help of this method, the first step required is a quantitative consumer research on the subject of formed price clusters in the minds of the audience.
+To calculate the price with the help of this pricing techniques in marketing, the first step required is a quantitative consumer research on the subject of formed price clusters in the minds of the audience.
 You should identify the image characteristics of each cluster, and to assess the price segment where the developed product gets with its final characteristics and design.
 Then, to estimate the probability of purchase of a developed product in every price cluster and, guided by the results of research, knowledge about the prices of competitors and target levels of profitability, to set the price for a new product.

 Tip: Research the psychological effect of certain numbers.
 You’re definitely aware of your brain processing $3.00 and $2.99 as different values.
 But what about it (brain) perceiving odd numbers like 5, 7 and 9 differently from the mean ones, making buyers feel like they’re getting a better deal, even if they’re not?